How to Remove Ticks From Llamas & Alpacas

 Tick paralysis in llamas and alpacas

 Our neighbour, down the road, lost several llamas that Spring.
 She never checked for tick infestation.
 The paralysis progressed to death.
-Its a shame that she didn’t know that llamas and ticks don’t do well together.
-Had she checked her animals and removed the ticks she would have saved their lives.
+It is a shame that she didn’t know that llamas and ticks don’t do well together.
+Had she checked her llamas for ticks and removed them she could have saved their lives.

-Its better on the animal to check regularly for ticks in May and June (or when your tick season is) rather than waiting for tick paralysis to set in.
+It’s better on your llamas or alpacas to check regularly and remove any ticks in May and June (or when your tick season is) rather than waiting for tick paralysis to set in.
 Once the animal is on the ground, recovery may take a few days.
 If you find a tick on your llama or alpaca (or any other animal or human) if it has not yet attached, you can safely remove it.
 If it has attached and is engorged don’t try to pull it off the animal.
-You will decapitate the tick and leave the head and mouth parts behind in the host.
+You will decapitate the tick and leave the head and mouthparts behind in the host.
 This can cause disease, infection, and tick paralysis.
 Instead, you want to convince the tick that it would be better to back off.
 You want to make the environment inhospitable to the tick.

 1. Get a helper